sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

     **CAUTION**
     {: .label .label-yellow }
         Keep your access tokens confidential as the tokens provide access to your GitHub account!
-        For security reasons, this newly generated token is <b>ONE TIME ACCESS</b> only.
+        For security reasons, this newly generated token is "ONE TIME ACCESS" only.
         Ensure you have copied the key or you will have to generate another access token.

 8. Back to PyCharm, click **Log in with Token...**.